About ICB worship on Zoom:

 Please send an email to Mary and she will respond by telling you more: email@example.com

 One of Mary’s early ideas for Fellowship is to recognise everybody’s birthday so we can all pray for every person on her/his special day.
-Birthday greetings are now appearing on the ‘ICB Morning Service’ LINE app.
-Unfortunately, our list of birthdays is far from complete and so, if you are in agreement, please let Mary know by email your special day (your birth year won’t be posted without your consent).
+Unfortunately, our list of members’ birthdays is very far from complete and so, if you are in agreement, we’ll be asking you to let us know your special day and month; the year of birth is optional.

 Weekly Prayer Meeting –